The circus is a magical place. For actress-turned-game developer Irina Vaganova, it’s home.

 That difficulty parallels the countless hours of training she put in to perform in front of an audience of thousands — the same struggle that the main character undergoes and that the best players embrace as a challenge.

 “People say that ‘nothing comes easy,’ and that’s especially true of my experience in the circus,” said Vaganova.
 “That being said, I would never trade my childhood for anything else.
 It really was a dream come true, and I hope players will feel the same when they finish Circus Life.
 It is a fun and challenging journey, and I believe they will feel a strong sense of accomplishment when they see how the game ends.”

 Dolce Vita Games is an independent gaming studio based in Rome.
-Founded by former circus performer and actress Irina Vaganova, Dolce Vita is dedicated to creating high-quality mobile gaming experiences that anyone can pick up and play.... read more »
+Founded by former circus performer and actress Irina Vaganova, Dolce Vita is dedicated to creating high-quality mobile gaming ...
+All Dolce Vita Games news »